-Brazil is Switzerland's largest trading partner in Latin America, which explains why many Swiss companies have a base in the country.
+Brazil is Switzerland's largest trading partner in Latin America and many Swiss companies have a base in the country.
 The Swiss and Brazilian governments concluded a strategic partnership in 2008, through which extensive cooperation takes place in different areas.
 Switzerland and Brazil have concluded agreements in the areas of science, mutual legal assistance and justice, exchange of information in tax matters, air traffic and social security.
-Brazil is also home to the second largest Swiss community in Latin America.

-In 2017, Switzerland imported goods worth CHF 1.14 billion from Brazil, mainly metals and coffee.
-Swiss exports to Brazil amounted to CHF 2.22 billion, mainly pharmaceuticals, chemicals and machinery.
-At the end of 2016, the volume of Swiss investments in Brazil stood at CHF 10.6 billion and Swiss companies employed 65,163 people.
+In 2019, Switzerland imported goods worth nearly CHF 1.4 billion from Brazil, mainly precious metals and coffee.
+Swiss exports to Brazil amounted to CHF 2.5 billion and mainly comprised pharmaceuticals, chemicals and machinery.
+At the end of 2018, the volume of Swiss direct investment in Brazil stood at CHF 10.5 billion and Swiss companies employed over 62,200 people.

 Cooperation in education, research and innovation

-Brazil is also an important partner of Switzerland in the fields of education, research and innovation.
+Brazil is also an important partner for Switzerland in the field of education, research and innovation.
 A number of bilateral research projects and instruments exist.
-In 2014, a Swissnex office opened in Rio de Janeiro.
+Swissnex opened an office in Rio de Janeiro in 2014, in 2017 it opened a second in São Paulo.
 The innovation platform of the State Secretariat for Education, Research and Innovation (SERI) connects researchers, institutions and companies from both countries.

 Swiss nationals in Brazil